jagill/nerd-smalltalk/src/html/earlyHumanMigrations.md

 of migration, conquest, and intermarriage.
 In this NST, we'll talk about the major human migrations of the Stone Age.
 We'll also talk about several later ones (e.g. the Polynesians) which are important to know.
-After reading this note, you should be to know roughly how and when each major population group got to their ancestral home.
+After reading this note, you should know roughly how and when each major population group got to their ancestral home.